skutnii/easyasync/README.md

 Then I have extracted the things that I feel make life a lot easier into this package.

-Current version is, 0.1.0.
+Current version is, 0.2.0.

-Features in 0.1.0:
+Features

-+ promises thoroughly documented (see the specification at doc/Promise.md) and unit tested;
-+ Fetch undocumented but useful;
-+ JSQ in its embryonic state;
-+ Observable somewhat usable.
+See Changelog.md

 ## Usage tips